We are a group of enthusiasts and professionals who provide historical interpretations for museums.

 These items are all modern reproductions, many being specially commissioned.
 As we continue research over the years it has sometimes been necessary to replace items with those that are more accurate, and we constantly strive to maintain as high a standard as possible.

 There are mixed feelings within the industry regarding First Person interpretation.
 Some people feel it can form a barrier to the visitor and limit answers.
 We feel we have a suitable mix of presentation methods within each event.
 With the main story being told in first person, a lot can be gained from talking and seeing daily tasks in action.
 But there are questions that will be asked that are either going beyond the story and characters there, to modern day questions about the group or where we obtain things.
 This is one of the major roles of the Red T, to bridge that gap in questioning, without the characters having to leave the world they are in.
 Although the characters stay in first person, we adapt our answers so you get the most out of the visit.
-We don't beleive in people leaving with unanswered questions.
+We don't believe in people leaving with unanswered questions.

 The Red T's perform many other roles, from greeting the visitors and explaining what is happening, assisting with the interaction and movement of the visitors and characters, through to fetching and carrying.